The Boiler Room

 How to apply?

-Please send your acting CV/Spotlight pin to peripeteiatheatre@outlook.com with 'Fragments of a Memory' and the role in which you are applying for in the subject heading of the email.
+Please send your acting CV/Spotlight pin to Peripeteiatheatre@outlook.com with 'We've Found Your Son' and the role in which you are applying for in the subject heading of the email.

 Due to the nature of this project this is an unpaid opportunity.